StarManTheGamer/poly-newdocs/docs/objects/static-classes/Json.md

 {{ staticclass("json")}}

-:polytoria-json: json is a module which allows for scripts to interface with JSON data representation by converting it to a Lua array or from a Lua array.
+:polytoria-json: json is a module which allows for scripts to interface with JSON data representation by converting it to a table and vice versa.

 ## Methods